All around the world, more and more people are starting to look after their bodies.

 Taking in the ka-ching!

-Now to make a success of your business as an online personal trainer, you need clients and their money.
+Now to make a success out of your business as a personal trainer online, you need clients and their money.

 Even though everything is online, there are still overheads.

 Sure, you not paying a gym anymore to make use of their space and equipment but there are new expenses that are now important.
 And we have discussed some of them already.